 Who Would Love This Tour?

 If you’re after an accessible, engaging, and affordable way to see Split’s top sights, this tour hits the mark.
-It’s perfect for first-timers who want to understand the city’s Roman roots without committing a whole day.
+It’s great for first-timers who want to understand the city’s Roman roots without committing a whole day.
 History buffs will appreciate the insights, and anyone interested in architecture or UNESCO sites will find plenty to admire.

 Travelers with limited time will value the brevity combined with quality storytelling.
 If you're traveling solo or in a small group, the intimate size adds to the experience, making it feel more like a local discovery rather than a giant bus tour.